vennadevops/Phase-2/kubernetes/deployment-example-1.md

 ![image](https://user-images.githubusercontent.com/24622526/44387420-01545380-a515-11e8-9a6f-f839a217f148.png)

-* describe pods: kubectl describe pods/<pod-name>
+* describe pods: kubectl describe pods/<pod-name>  (we can find an info related on which ndoe this pod is running)

 ![image](https://user-images.githubusercontent.com/24622526/44387618-87709a00-a515-11e8-855c-bfd9b37e5724.png)

 * All nodess: kubectl get nodes

-* describe nodes: kubectl describe nodes <node-name>
+* describe nodes: kubectl describe nodes <node-name>  (we can find an info what are all the pods are running in each node)

 		root@k-master:~# kubectl get nodes
 		NAME       STATUS    ROLES     AGE       VERSION